bjackman/locali-ci/README.md

 directly to your terminal.

 > [!WARNING]
-> Limmat doesn't currently lock the result database.
+> Limmat doesn't properly lock the result database.
 If you run `limmat test`
-> while `limmat watch` is running, confusing things might happen.
-(This is a
+> while `limmat watch` is running, confusing things might happen under more advanced Limmat configs.
-> bug, it should be fixed in an upcoming version!).
+> (This is a bug, it should be fixed in an upcoming version!).

 > [!WARNING]
 > Limmat doesn't clean the source tree for you, it just does `git checkout`.
 If